Land Use Density and Clustering

 Because existing residents often oppose density increases, special care may be required to provide address concerns and provide incentives.
 For example, developers may be required to help fund community amenities, and Residential Parking Permits may be applied to insure that existing residents have access to onstreet parking spaces.
 Many of the objections to increased density can be addressed through good design and mitigation (New Urbanism).

 Density at both origins and destinations affect travel behavior.
 Work trips and shopping trips are affected by population and employment densities.
 One study found that increasing urban residential population density to 40 people per acre increased transit use from about 2% to 7%, while increasing densities in commercial centers to 100 employees per acre resulted in an additional 4% increase in transit use, to an 11% total mode share (Frank and Pivo, 1995).
 Barnes and Davis (2001) also found that densities at employment centers are particularly important for encouraging transit and ridesharing.
+Glaeser and Kahn (2008) found that per capita vehicle travel, energy consumption and pollution emissions tend to be lower in denser city centers than in suburbs.

-Aesthetically-pleasing urban character and amenities at worksites, such as shops and restaurants within walking distance, can reduce errand trips and increase transit and rideshare use, because without these, employees may feel the need to have a car to run errands during breaks (Cambridge Systematics, 1994).
-One study found that the presence of worksite amenities such as banking services, on-site childcare, a cafeteria, a gym, and postal services could reduce average weekday car travel by 14%, due to a combination of reduced errand trips and increased ridesharing (Davidson, 1994).
+Aesthetically-pleasing urban character and amenities at worksites, such as shops and restaurants within walking distance, can reduce errand trips and increase transit and rideshare use, because without these, employees may feel the need to have a car to run errands during breaks (Cambridge Systematics 1994).
+One study found that the presence of worksite amenities such as banking services, on-site childcare, a cafeteria, a gym, and postal services could reduce average weekday car travel by 14%, due to a combination of reduced errand trips and increased ridesharing (Davidson 1994).

-Table 2 Travel Impact Summary
+Table 4 Travel Impact Summary

 Objective |